Overview

 In a prior proceeding (D.P.U.
 20-75), the DPU investigated the possibility of establishing a Long Term System Planning Program, or LTSPP, to help interconnect clean energy sources including solar and other distributed energy resources into the electric grid.
 A LTSPP is intended to:

 In its ESMP order, the DPU directed the electric companies to create a LTSPP Working Group with stakeholders, beginning a 6-month process towards developing a LTSPP framework informed, in part, by the information identified in D.P.U.
 20-75.
-By April 4, 2025, the electric companies must submit a report to the DPU that summarizes all issues on which the electric companies and stakeholders agree, as well as areas of disagreement.
-The DPU will review this report and then direct next steps.
+On May 9, 2025, the electric companies submitted a LTSPP proposal to the DPU for review and approval.
+The DPU docketed this matter as D.P.U.
+25-20 and is currently investigating the proposed LTSPP.

 Given the time needed to establish a LTSPP, and the number of solar and distributed energy resource projects currently waiting to interconnect to the grid, the DPU extended the existing Provisional Program for Capital Investment Projects (CIPs).
 This will allow the companies to file proposed CIPs included in the ESMPs in the near term, subject to certain criteria and filing requirements described in the ESMP order.